 Thou Shalt Use a Color Palette

-Considering using a distinct and consistent color palette across all mediums.
-I recommend using fewer colors than more.
+Consider using a distinct and consistent color palette across all mediums.
+I recommend using fewer colors rather than more.
 Colorful design is great, but if you are relatively new to web design, there is a good possibility you could harm yourself more than help.
 Like with font choices, minimalism is more achievable for a beginner.

 Free color palettes from Adobe: